NewsScenariosLoan ProgramsAbout MePre-QualCompare LoansContact

 Do investor loans require a bigger down payment?

 Yes, typically.
 Conventional non-owner-occupied generally requires more down than primary-residence purchases.
-DSCR programs commonly run 20 to 25% down.
-Specific minimums depend on the investor and the file.
+DSCR and other investor programs run higher than primary-residence minimums, and the exact figure depends on the program, your credit, and the property.
+I confirm it before quoting.

 Can DSCR loans be closed in an LLC?